TangliziGit/kubernetes-examples/README.md

 It introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.

-`/kustomize` shows how to use it for base and overly configuration management.
+`/kustomize` shows how to use it for base and overlay configuration management.

 ### Wordpress with MySQL